the-cult-of-integral/discord-raidkit/README.md

 Remember to save the file!
 What's that?
 You don't currently have a discord bot?
 Well, luckily for you, setting one up is extremely easy and does not require any downloads.

 Head to the discord developers page [here](https://www.discord.com/developers) and click, "New Application".
 Name the application with the same name that you will name your bot.
 After creating the application, look to the left side and click 'Bot'.
 From here, click 'Add Bot'.
-Before copying the token, go to 'OAuth 2' and check, 'Bot' in scopes.
-From here, scroll down a little and check, 'Administrator' in 'Bot Permissions'.
-Now, head back to the 'Bot' page - you can now copy your bots token and place it in the run_settings.json file.
+Before copying the token, first turn on both privileged gateway intents - you can now copy your bots token and place it in the run_settings.json file.
+To get the invite link, head to the OAuth2 section, scroll down and check the "Bot" checkbox, then check the "Administrator" checkbox underneath - the link generated will allow anyone to invite the bot and will give the bot administrator permissions.

 ##### **Using Anubis:**
 Anubis works in a simple way.
 Each of the malicious commands, only visible to you, is diplayed on the main terminal screen.
 A command in Anubis is made up of two or three things: